CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-1-Hands-on-Lab/Module-4.md

+# Module 4: Managing Security Policies in Microsoft Defender for Clouds

 ### Task 1: Accessing Microsoft Defender for Cloud

 In this task, you will navigate to **Microsoft Defender for Cloud** to begin managing your environment’s security policies.